pradeep3sep/interviewquestion/README System Design.md

 ### So what happens, exactly?

-note: ip address defines the as the main address of any website.
+**Note**: ip address defines the as the main address of any website.

 When you type a web address into your browser (for our analogy that's like walking to the shop):